checkeverything.ch

 • Funding source: progressive wealth tax; constitutional amendment of Article 130 with a transitional provision in Article 197.

-• Recommendations: Federal Council and a parliamentary majority recommend rejection; Economiesuisse and the Swiss Trade Association (SGV) also oppose the initiative, while environmental groups support it.
+• Recommendations: Federal Council and a parliamentary majority recommended rejection; Economiesuisse and the Swiss Trade Association (SGV) also opposed the initiative, while environmental groups supported it.

 What the Climate Fund Initiative Proposes